article

 Use these figures to understand role families, not to price a credential or predict an individual result.
 City, clearance, shift schedule, employer, prior IT work, communication, and artifacts can matter more than the first exam.

-The user-facing rule is simple: current wording is allowed with caveats; previous-year movement and future predictions are blocked.
+The user-facing rule is simple: current wording is allowed with caveats; year-over-year movement and future predictions are blocked.

 Claim typeCurrent statusWhy